irregularchat/Speech-Memorization-Platform/ROADMAP.md

 These questions are to be answered by research and testing before the app can be considered complete and will represent questions from the community have have been answered.

 ### Q: What studies have been done on memorization techniques for large amounts of text and their effectiveness?
+A: Research on memorization techniques for large amounts of text highlights several effective methods.
+Spaced repetition and active recall, particularly through flashcard applications like Anki, have demonstrated significant benefits, especially in medical education.
+These methods improve long-term retention and exam performance, as shown by medical students’ extensive use of Anki, correlating with higher scores and better knowledge retention (Toth et al., 2023; Lu et al., 2021).
+Additionally, mnemonic techniques have proven more effective than rote memorization in various educational contexts, aiding in the retention of large amounts of information (van de Lint & Bosman, 2019).

+Chunking, the practice of grouping information into smaller units, has been shown to enhance short-term memory retention, especially when applied to single-type information (Suppawittaya & Yasri, 2021).
+In public speaking and speech memorization, rhetorical techniques such as organization, elaboration, and visualization are frequently recommended to improve audience retention and recall (Wackers, 2021).
+The combination of these strategies—spaced repetition, mnemonic methods, chunking, and rhetorical techniques—has been found to be highly effective for retaining large volumes of information.

 ### Q: What are the best practices for designing an app that allows users to input and interact with text?
 ### Q: What are the largest challenges for people when memorizing large amounts of text?
 ### Q: Not trying to be cute, but like a teleprompter app?